wso2/docs-choreo-dev/en/pe-docs/docs/manage-message-brokers/monitor-a-kafka-service.md

 Service metrics provide real-time insights into the performance of your Kafka service.

+To view service metrics for a Kafka service, follow the steps given below:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the Choreo Console header, go to the **Organization** list and select your organization.
+3. On the left navigation menu, click **DB & Services** and then click on **Message Brokers**.
-To view service metrics for a Kafka service, go to the **Metrics** tab on the service details page.
+4. Click on the required message broker and go to the **Metrics** tab on the service details page.

 The service metrics include the following: